- Lonjevity Team

-Carbohydrate restriction resulting in reduced post meal glucose and insulin responses is now an accepted weight loss and diabetes treatment strategy.
-Even in the context of a high carb diet increased fibre intake has also been associated with weight loss and improvement of T2 diabetes.
-However, the combination of these approaches has not had much attention.
-The synergy between low carb and high prebiotic fiber intake is expected to suppress several aspects of appetite regulation:
+Carbohydrate restriction resulting in reduced glucose and insulin after meals is an effective weight loss strategy.
+However, increased fibre even in a high carb diet has also been associated with weight loss and improvement of T2 diabetes.
+Therefore, the combination of low carb and high prebiotic fibre is expected to be even more effective due to several additional mechanisms involved in appetite regulation:

-Although Low carb diets and low blood glucose and insulin levels result in subsequent reduced hunger and food consumption, high fibre food reduces appetite through several different mechanisms:
+Low carb diets with low blood glucose and insulin levels result in subsequent reduced hunger and food consumption.

-Ketogenic diets do not increase hormones that suppress hunger (GLP1 & PYY) in stark contrast to the marked increase in these satiety hormones with high fibre consumption mainly due to increased production of short chain fatty acids by probiotic gut microbes.
-Therefore, one would expect a much greater appetite reduction when high fibre is combined with a low carb/ketogenic diet.
+Hormones that suppress hunger (GLP1 & PYY) increase with high fibre consumption mainly due to increased production of short chain fatty acids by probiotic gut microbes.

 The hunger hormone, ghrelin is lowered for many hours in response to increased short chain fatty acids from prebiotic fermentation.